Girls Elite Clubs National League (U12-U19)

 What is the ECNL?

-The Elite Clubs National League (ECNL) was founded in 2009 by forward-thinking Directors of Coaching across the country who saw a need for change in and special commitment to improving the daily environment for American elite female youth soccer players.
-These Directors came together and collaborated to build what would become the top female youth development platform in the world.
-The grassroots leadership and cooperation were unprecedented in American youth soccer, and the ECNL continues to be the most progressive and innovative development platform in the country.
+The Elite Clubs National League (ECNL) was founded in 2009 by forward-thinking Directors of Coaching across the country who saw a need for change and a particular commitment to improving the daily environment for American elite female youth soccer players.
+These Directors collaborated to build what would become the world's top female youth development platform.
+The grassroots leadership and cooperation were unprecedented in American youth soccer, and the ECNL continues to be the country's most progressive and innovative development platform.

 What is Bethesda’s Vision?